Whether it’s salad night or you’re beginning a new meal routine, these leafy greens will keep it healthy.

 Watercress is an aquatic plant found near springs and slow-moving streams that tastes like spinach.
 Watercress is a great source of nutrients.
 A serving of watercress actually has four times more beta-carotene and vitamin A than an apple.
 Try mixing it into your salad next time.

 Popeye was onto something.
-According to the United States Department of Agriculture, a 180-gram serving of boiled spinach provides 6.43 mg of iron, or approximately one-third of your recommended daily intake.
+According to the United States Department of Agriculture, a 180 gram serving of boiled spinach provides 6.43 milligrams of iron, or approximately one-third of your recommended daily intake.

 4. Collard greens

 These healthy little green leaves are rich with nutrients such as vitamins A, C and K. They are great for a salad or to have as a side for most dinnertime recipes.
-The next time you’re invited to a barbeque, try bringing a side of cooked collard greens to keep things healthy.
+The next time you’re invited to a barbecue, try bringing a side of cooked collard greens to keep things healthy.

 Do you like to sauté?
-Chard may be the leafy green for you.
-This green makes a great source for both vitamins A and C.
+If the answer is yes, then chard may be the leafy green for you.
+This green is also a great source for vitamins A and C.

 6. Leaf lettuce

 When you’re sick of lettuce, arugula is a great, easy alternative.
 Low on calories and filled with flavor, this leaf is 90 percent water.
 That makes it a great leafy green to help you rehydrate.

-Are you looking for other foods that will help you to live longer and healthier?
+Are you looking for other foods to improve your health?
 The best way to be certain about what works for you is to ask your physician.

 If you’re curious as to what other foods can be beneficial for you, reach out to your primary care physician for advice.
 If you are local to Southern California and are in search of a primary care physician, call (800) USC-CARE (800-872-2273) or visit www.keckmedicine.org/request-an-appointment/ to schedule an appointment.